 We believe an absolute return, inflation-linked benchmark is the most appropriate primary measure against which to evaluate the long-term performance of our infrastructure strategies.
 The approach ensures the focus of portfolio construction remains on delivering consistent absolute real returns over the long term.

-On an absolute basis, the Strategy delivered gains across seven of the eight sectors in which it was invested (out of 11 total) in the fourth quarter, with the electric and renewables sectors the leading contributors and the communications sector the only detractor.
+On an absolute basis, the Strategy delivered gains across six of the 10 sectors in which it was invested (out of 11 total) in the second quarter, with the electric and toll roads sectors the leading contributors and the water, renewables and airports sectors the main detractors.